AndersDeath/diary2/000-current.md

 # 26 Februar - Montag - Berlin - 524 Tag der Einwanderung - Cloudy

 The day was chilly.
 I basically finally did everything I had in my list and this is crazy and cool. to be honest.
 I did some holy theory stuff, I did some XU stuff, I read some important articles and event helped Ksusha in reshaping of my resume.
 Another impressive and extremely cool thing it that Ksusha finally had a firt job interview.
-She was talking to a man who has a studio in Russia but he want to expand his business finally to EU and US because
+She was talking to a man who has a studio in Russia but he want to expand his business finally to EU and US because he left the country because of the war.